 1. They say: Rapid Detox does not have to be performed in a full service hospital.
 An outpatient “hospital setting”, like a surgery center or a clinic is safe.

-DANGERS – Anesthesia Assisted Rapid opiate detox is a serious and involving procedure that has the possibility of being dangerous if a full range of medical resources and specialists are not available if needed.
-Long-term use of opiates and other drugs can cause undetected medical conditions, so it is imperative that all patients have proper medical screening, hydration and pre-medication the day before a rapid detox procedure, as well as professional monitoring for a few days following the procedure to ensure stability and minimize complications.
+Unnecessary rapid detox possible complications – Anesthesia Assisted Rapid Opiate Detox is a serious medical procedure, that has the possibility of being risky, when the proper range of medical resources and specialists are not available if needed.
+Long-term use of opiates and other drugs can cause undetected medical conditions, so it is imperative that all patients have proper medical screening, hydration and pre-medication the day before anesthesia rapid detox procedure, as well as professional monitoring for a few days following the procedure to ensure stability and minimize complications.

 2. They Say: Rapid Detox can be safely done in 24 hours.

 Not all patients are candidates for rapid detox.
-The Waismann Method offers a number of different options for detoxification.
+The Waismann Method offers a number of different options for medical opiate-detoxification.
 Learn more about the Waismann Method Difference.

 If your safety and well-being is a priority, then Waismann is your answer.
 Call us today at 310-205-0808 and learn about the best treatment option for you.